krenalis/krenalis/server/README.txt

 GET     /api/events-schema                                                       Get the events schema.
 POST    /api/expressions-properties                                              Return the unique properties contained inside a list of expressions.
 GET     /api/transformation-languages                                            Return the supported transformation languages.
+POST    /api/transformation-preview                                              Transform data, using a mapping or a transformation, and returns it.
 POST    /api/validate-expression                                                 Validate an expression.